-Note: The WBPSC WBCS 2020 recruitment process is undergoing.
-The WBCS Mains 2020 will take place in April 2021.
+Note: The notification for WBCS Exam 2021 is out on 18th December 2020 and the process is undergoing.
+Moreover, the WBPSC WBCS 2020 recruitment process is also undergoing.
 The syllabus for WBCS 2020 and 2021 remains the same.

-Read the salient points of WBCS Syllabus 2021 below:
+Read the salient points of the WBCS Syllabus 2022 below:

 - The WBCS Prelims will have only one paper- General Studies.
 There is no Aptitude Test, unlike various other states’ Public Service Commission exams.